kellykochanski/rescal-snow/docs/modify_cellspace.md

 ## Make a Rescal-snow cellspace into to python object

-Rescal-snow already has utilities for the creation and modification of its cellspace files, which usually have a file suffix of `.csp` or `.csp.gz`.
+Rescal-snow already has utilities for the creation and modification of its cell space files, which usually have a file suffix of `.csp` or `.csp.gz`.
 The `CellSpace` class, in [scripts/utilities/cellspace.py](../scripts/utilities/cellspace.py) creates a python object using a `.csp` file.
 Having a python version of the cell spaces makes makes it easier to